 NASA policy for entry into, continued presence on or exiting from this real property, facility, or installation is contingent upon the visitor's consent to inspection of his person, and property in his possession or under his control.
 Therefore, all vehicles and bags are subject to inspection and visitors may experience a slight delay upon entering the center.
 Please factor this potential delay into your schedule.

-Visitors will only be allowed to take pictures at the Briefing Center, the outdoor display area across the street from the Briefing Center, or inside facilities designated as tour stops during scheduled tours led by a NASA escort.
-During a walking tour, visitors may not use their cameras but may ask a NASA escort to take a picture using the visitor's camera.
+Visitors will only be allowed to take pictures at the Briefing Center and inside facilities designated as tour stops during scheduled tours led by a NASA escort.
+During a walking tour, visitors may not use their cameras but may ask a NASA escort to take a picture using the visitor’s camera.
 If uncertain, visitors should check with a member of the NASA staff.
-Visitors observed taking pictures beyond these areas may have their cameras and/or film (or digital media) confiscated.
+Visitors observed taking pictures beyond these areas may have their camera and/or film (or digital media) confiscated.

 It is the policy of the center that dogs, cats or other animals may not be brought on to NASA Glenn property for other than official purposes.
 Vehicles transporting animals will be denied access, regardless of the use of cages or other carriers.
 This policy does not apply to "seeing eye dogs," other guide dogs, and animals used to guide and assist persons with disabilities.